International investing 2026: Why consider global stocks?

 Is now a good time to invest in international stocks?

-For U.S. investors, particularly those overweight domestic equities, looking abroad can offer the twin benefits of lower valuations and increased diversification.
+For U.S. investors, particularly those overweight domestic equities, looking abroad can offer the twin benefits of lower valuations and potentially increased diversification.
 A rangebound U.S. dollar further adds to the favorable backdrop.

 Which regions look attractive?
 EM Asia stands out

-When placing a greater emphasis on selectivity within international exposures, investors may consider countries and regions with credible earnings growth, improving macro fundamentals, and diversification benefits relative to portfolios that have become heavily concentrated in U.S. growth and AI-centric equities.
+When placing a greater emphasis on selectivity within international exposures, investors may consider countries and regions with credible earnings growth, improving macro fundamentals, and potential diversification benefits relative to portfolios that have become heavily concentrated in U.S. growth and AI-centric equities.

 EM stocks are up 43% in the last 12 months and, historically, periods of EM stock outperformance cluster together.5